 Your landing page is the first thing a user will see when they click on your PPC ad.
 It’s essential that you have a relevant, engaging and fully-optimised landing page to encourage your site visitors to use your service or buy your product.
 Poor mobile experience will lead to lower engagement – so it’s crucial to get it right.
 We’ve listed a few tips to a better mobile landing page:

 - Click-to-call – Making your phone number clickable will improve user experience by saving them time and effort on your landing page.
-To ensure users are not missing your hyperlink – we suggest using a button, which will create padding and therefore be easy to spot and click.
+To make sure users are not missing your hyperlink – we suggest using a button to create padding and therefore be easy to spot and click.

 - Shorter copy – Your mobile landing page doesn’t need to include all the information on your desktop page.
 As expected on a mobile device, users will want a fast and straightforward process.
 We suggest creating short and concise content that is still using the most relevant messaging.
 Bullet points can be used to share key points, while shorter paragraphs can be used to break the text up and keep customers engaged.

 - Don’t overdo the visuals – You don’t need to go overboard with the visual content on mobile.
-Videos and images will use data – so keeping your landing page visuals to a minimum will benefit your site visitors who are not using Wi-Fi.
-For any videos you do use – it’s best not to have them on autoplay as this could distract a user from completing the desired action.
+Videos and images will use data – so keeping your landing page visuals to a minimum will be appreciated your site visitors who are not using Wi-Fi.
+For any videos you do use – it’s best not to have them on autoplay as this could distract a user from completing the desired action and also potentially be invasive.

 - Increase site speed – Site visitors don’t want to be spending any more than 3 seconds waiting for your page to load.
-If your landing page is too slow, you’ll likely miss out on customers who have decided to go elsewhere.
+If your landing page is too slow, you’ll miss out on customers who have decided to look elsewhere.
 You can compare performance with your competitors by using Google’s Speed Scorecard and Impact Calculator.
-It’s essential to optimise specifically for mobile users.
-Minimising CSS and HTML and enabling compression will improve your customers conversion journey.
+It’s essential to optimise for mobile users.
+Minimising CSS and HTML and enabling compression will improve your customers’ conversion journey (making it easier for them to purchase!)

-- Consider voice search – Recently, there has been an increase in the number of users doing voice searches on mobile devices.
+- Consider voice search – Recently, there has been an increase in the number of users doing voice searches on their mobile.
 With the rise in digital assistants, this isn’t that surprising – so it will help to adapt your campaigns as a result of this advanced technology.
+We’ve got a blog all about voice search in PPC, feel free to have a read here.

 Device-specific ad copy

-Your ad copy could include your location – this is because many users searching on mobile are often looking for a quick solution or a local service.
+Your ad copy could include your location – this is because a lot of users searching on mobile are often looking for a quick nearby solution or a local service.
 If this doesn’t apply to you – another technique could be speaking directly to mobile users through IF functions.

 What are IF functions?